jngutteridge/hugo-jackgutts-blog/content/posts/001-new-blog.md

 ---
-title: "I've Started a New Blog..."
+title: "I've started a New blog"
 date: 2023-03-15
 tags: ["Writing"]
 category: "General"
 slug: "new-blog"
 ---
 Welcome to my new blog.
 I’m Jack, a musician and software engineer.
 I live in Leicester in the UK.

 I’ve started a blog to write about my creative projects.
 My current project is Polar Bites – a collection of alternative rock songs I’ve written and recorded.
 I released my first album in 2021.
 [Grief is available on Bandcamp](https://polarbites.bandcamp.com/album/grief).
 I’m working on my second album and hoping to release it in the coming months.